colinhacks/zshy/README.md

   └── index.d.cts
 ```

-All relative `import`/`export` statements are rewritten to the appropriate extension.
+All relative `import`/`export` statements are rewritten to the appropriate extension during the build:

 | Original path      | Result (ESM)       | Result (CJS)        |
 | ------------------ | ------------------ | ------------------- |